The Israeli artist Dganit Daddo sings at the Friedensmal with students from Haifa during the inauguration ceremony in Bensheim-Hochstädten.

 In light of these insights and the journey through various facets of responsibility, encouragement, cultural heritage, healing, and freedom, an important message emerges: The true path to freedom and peace lies in the recognition of our cultural roots, the healing of our emotional wounds, and the responsibility for a better world.

-Let us learn from the past and courageously stand up for the freedom and well-being of others.
-In this way, we can collectively work on a better world where peace, freedom, and healing are possible.
+Let us therefore learn from the past and courageously stand up for the well-being of all people.
+Together, we can work towards a world where peace, freedom, and healing are not just possible, but a reality.